coullessi/Microsoft-Defender-for-Endpoint/Platforms/Linux/ManualOnboarding/README.md

 # Deploy MDE on Linux Manually

 ## Summary
-In this exercise, we'll onboard a RedHat Enterprise Linux device to Microsoft Defender for Endpoint.
+In this exercise, you'll onboard a RedHat Enterprise Linux device to Microsoft Defender for Endpoint.
 The following steps will be covered:
 - [Step 1: Connect to the server]()
 - [Step 2: Update the server]()
 - [Step 3: Create a user]()